bbc/lrud/docs/usage.md

 ## Unregistering a node

-A node can be removed from the navigation tree by calling `navigation.unregisterNode()` with the id of the node
+A node can be removed from the navigation tree by calling `navigation.unregisterNode()` with the id of the node.

 Unregistering a node will also remove all of its children and trigger events correctly.
+Overrides pointing to the removed node (and any of its direct and indirect children) will be removed as well.

 If an unregister causes the current focused node to be removed, focus will be moved to the _last_ node that could be focused.
 This also works when unregistering a branch.